-THE SUMPREME COURT WEIGHS IN: WHOLE WOMAN'S HEALTH V. HELLERSTEDT
+THE SUPREME COURT WEIGHS IN: WHOLE WOMAN'S HEALTH V. HELLERSTEDT AND JUNE MEDICAL SERVICES, LLC V. RUSSO

 In 2013, the Texas Legislature passed a bill requiring that physicians performing an abortion must have admitting privileges to a hospital within 30 miles of their clinic, and requiring all clinics to comply with standards for ambulatory surgical centers.
 A case was brought before the federal district court by Whole Woman's Health (WWH), and the court granted an injunction against the enforcement of the two contested provisions.
-Texas appealed to the 5th Circuit Court of Appeals and the court partially lifted the injunctions, because WWH failed to show that the provisions placed a "substantial burden" on women seeking an abortion.
-The case was then brought before the Supreme Court and, in a 5-3 decision, the Court held that the provisions imposed an undue burden on women seeking a legal abortion.343 Justice Ruth Bader Ginsburg wrote in her concurrence that modern abortions are extremely safe compared to other medical procedures, and any law creating a substantial obstacle in the path of women seeking an abortion in the name of safety would not pass judicial review.344 The facts in Whole Women's Health closely parallel those arising from a more recent case in the 5th Circuit, June Medical Services, LLC v.
+Texas appealed to the Fifth Circuit Court of Appeals and the court partially lifted the injunctions, because WWH failed to show that the provisions placed a "substantial burden" on women seeking an abortion.
+The case was then brought before the Supreme Court and, in a 5-3 decision, the Court held that the provisions imposed an undue burden on women seeking a legal abortion.
+Justice Ruth Bader Ginsburg wrote in her concurrence that modern abortions are extremely safe compared to other medical procedures, and any law creating a substantial obstacle in the path of women seeking an abortion in the name of safety would not pass judicial review.
+The facts in WWH closely parallel those that arose from a more recent case in the Fifth Circuit, June Medical Services, LLC v.
 Russo.
-This time, however, the 5th Circuit upheld a Louisiana law nearly identical to the Texas restriction.
-The case was heard in March of 2020 and a decision is to be expected in June 2020.
-Will the new conservative majority on the Supreme Court uphold the precedent established by Whole Women's Health?
-Or overturn it?
+This time, however, the Fifth Circuit upheld a Louisiana law nearly identical to the Texas restriction.
+The case made its way to the Supreme Court, and in June 2020, SCOTUS found the Louisiana TRAP law to be unconstitutional.
+Chief Justice John Roberts, who cast the deciding vote, made it clear that while the Court was bound to their prior decision in WWH, other TRAP laws might be held constitutional.